TZN Tour 2023

 The TZN Tour 2023 was a concert tour by Italian singer-songwriter Tiziano Ferro in support of his seventh and eight albums, Accetto miracoli (2019) and Il mondo è nostro (2022).
-The tour began on 7 June 2023 at Stadio Comunale G. Teghil in Lignano Sabbiadoro, Italy, and ended on 16 July 2023 at Forte Arena in Santa Margherita di Pula, Italy.
+The tour began on 7 June 2023 at Stadio Guido Teghil in Lignano Sabbiadoro, Italy, and ended on 16 July 2023 at Forte Arena in Santa Margherita di Pula, Italy.

 Ferro announced a tour for Accetto miracoli on Facebook on 3 June 2019, with concert dates in Italy from 30 May through 15 July 2020.
 75,000 pre-sale tickets were sold within the first 24 hours.
 Ten European concert dates were announced on 20 November 2019.
 The tour was subsequently postponed due to the COVID-19 pandemic in Italy, with new Italian concert dates announced for June and July 2021.
 This slate of concerts was also canceled.
 In January 2022, Ferro announced a new album, Il mondo è nostro, to be released in November 2022 and followed by an Italian stadium tour in summer 2023.
 Tickets purchased for previously scheduled dates were valid for the new tour.

 Alessandro Alicandri of TV Sorrisi e Canzoni described the TZN Tour 2023 as Ferro's best tour to date.